MPI-BGC-Functional-Biogeography/rtry/README.md

                     sortBy = OrigValueStr)
 View(tmp_unexcluded)

+# Exclude (remove) observations of juvenile plants or saplings
 # Criteria
 # 1. DataID equals to 413
 # 2. OrigValueStr equals to "juvenile" or "saplings"